-Live Webinar on March 6: A Parent’s Guide to Changing Schools: How to Find the Best Match for Your Student with ADHD or LD
+Free Webinar Replay: A Parent’s Guide to Changing Schools: How to Find the Best Match for Your Student with ADHD or LD

-Register below for this free expert webinar about how to choose a school for your child with ADHD/LD featuring Susan Yellin, Esq., on Wednesday, March 6, at 1 pm ET.
+In this hour long webinar on-demand, learn how to choose a school for your child with ADHD/LD featuring Susan Yellin, Esq.

 School is supposed to be a place where children learn, grow, and thrive, but that isn’t always the case.
 For kids with ADHD and learning disabilities (LD), certain school environments may not be a good fit, and could even disrupt the educational experience.
 So when is it time to consider a new school?
 Are there ways to work with your child’s current school to transform it into a better learning environment?